AppImage/docs.appimage.org/source/introduction/software-overview.rst

 appimagetool
 ^^^^^^^^^^^^

-appimagetool is the easiest way to create AppImages from existing directories on the system, the so-called :ref:`AppDir`s.
+appimagetool is the easiest way to create AppImages from existing directories on the system, the so-called :ref:`AppDirs <ref-appdir>`.
 It creates the AppImage by embedding the runtime, and creating and appending the filesystem image.

 appimagetool implements all optional features, like for instance :ref:`update information <update-information>`, :ref:`signing <signing>`, and some linting options to make sure the information in the AppImage is valid (for instance, it can validate :ref:`AppStream files <appstream-support>`).